espocrm/documentation/docs/administration/commands.md

 bin/command upgrade
 ```

 Upgrades EspoCRM instance to the next available version.
 The upgrade package is downloaded automatically.
-It may take a few steps to upgrade to the latest version, so you will need to run the same command a few times.
+It may take a few steps to upgrade to the latest version, so you will need to run the same command multiple times.

 See additional parameters [here](upgrading.md#additional-parameters).